 - How hard you’re willing to work to save

 To illustrate how long it would take you to save up for a home in Toronto, let’s use a couple of hypothetical situations.

-Let’s say the average price of a home in Toronto is $763,600.
+Let’s say, as an example, that the average price of a home in Toronto is $763,600.
 If you were to apply for a high-ratio mortgage that requires a 5 per cent down payment, you would need to save up $38,180.
 If you were to put away $500 per month, it would take you just over 6 years to save that amount.